This post may contain affiliate links so I earn a commission. Please read my disclosure for more info.

 3) Add it to soup or pasta sauce for flavor without adding calories or fat.

-4) Put it on pizza or sandwich for a healthy option.
+4) Put it on pizza or a sandwich for a healthy option.

 5) Add raw broccoli to your salad for texture without adding too many calories.